 The Borderline Chameleon: Changing Identities, Changing Diagnoses

-Am I Borderline or just sometimes I act crazy?
+Am I borderline or do I just sometimes act crazy?

-Just as someone with BPD struggles to stabilize a coherent, reliable identity, the clinician contends with establishing a diagnosis which may be as elusive.
-The chameleon disguises of BPD implicate various illnesses.
-Could mood swings suggest Major Depression or Bipolar Disorder?
-Does destructive impulsivity infer Attention Deficit Disorder or cover over drug abuse?
-A series of impaired relationships?--Maybe that implies Anxiety Disorder or Post-traumatic Stress?
-What about feelings of paranoia or unreality?--Is it Schizophrenia?
-Am I Borderline, or is it just sometimes I act crazy?
+Just as someone with BPD struggles to stabilize a coherent, reliable identity, the clinician contends with establishing a diagnosis that may be just as elusive.
+The chameleon-like disguises of BPD implicate various illnesses.
+Could mood swings suggest major depression or bipolar disorder?
+Does destructive impulsivity infer attention deficit disorder or cover over drug abuse?
+Maybe their series of impaired relationships implies anxiety disorder or post-traumatic stress?
+What about feelings of paranoia or unreality?
+Is it schizophrenia?
+Am I borderline, or is it just that sometimes I act crazy?

 Just as the borderline individual is a chameleon, constantly altering identity, so is the BPD diagnosis.
 Differentiating the syndrome from other maladies can be almost as challenging a task as the struggle to conquer the illness.